 Example 3: Bank ATM Use Case Diagram

-This diagram was created in ConceptDraw PRO using the Bank UML Communication Diagram library from the ATM UML Diagrams solution.
+This diagram was created in ConceptDraw DIAGRAM using the Bank UML Communication Diagram library from the ATM UML Diagrams solution.
 An experienced user spent 15 minutes creating this sample.

 Example 4: Class UML Diagram for Bank

-This diagram was created in ConceptDraw PRO using the Bank UML Class Diagram library from the ATM UML Diagrams solution.
+This diagram was created in ConceptDraw DIAGRAM using the Bank UML Class Diagram library from the ATM UML Diagrams solution.
 An experienced user spent 15 minutes creating this sample.